mikevetkin/obsidian-tengwar/README.md

 ## Supported devices

 The plugin supports all devices.
 But at the moment, on Apple devices, there are problems with rendering some CSUR fonts.

+## Editing mode (WIP)

+> [!IMPORTANT]
+> In the editing mode, the Elvish letters turn into nonsense.
+Support for Tengwar in edit mode is currently in development.

 ## Contacts